Test Prep the Stress-Free Way

 That said, here’s a rundown of things to consider:

-1. Know your assessments.
+- Know your benchmark assessments.
 Understand the goals, the structure, the test-specific vocabulary, the types of questions being asked, and how the scoring works.
 Every assessment has some form of sneak peak you can take, whether that’s examining released items and their scoring, guidelines from the test developers, or even training videos.
 Knowing where you’re going is paramount.

-3. As well, study the testing language in your assessments.
+- As well, study the testing language in your assessments.
 Ensure that you’re including this kind of wording throughout the year on your assessments and in your general teaching.
 Not exclusively, of course.
 Again this is all about exposure over time.
 When done in small doses over time build, you build a bank of testing-specific vocabulary that students become well-versed with.

-4. Leverage your Interactive Read Alouds.
+- Leverage your Interactive Read Alouds.
 The stopping points you plan for–the think alouds and the student engagement moments–are a perfect opportunity to ask questions that include some of that test-specific vocabulary and build higher-level comprehension skills.

-6. Often, testing questions ask grammar, word choice, or vocabulary questions.
+- Often, testing questions ask grammar, word choice, or vocabulary questions.
 These are very easy to ask in a multiple-choice format, so they come up a lot.
 Mirror the format of the test, and ask your own questions, pulling sentences from your read alouds.
 These make great warm-up style questions and they hit grammar in a meaningful way.

-7. Using small questions like in tip #6 is a fantastic opportunity to teach test-taking skills, too.
+- Using small questions like in tip #6 is a fantastic opportunity to teach test-taking skills, too.
 For example, teach your kids to read all of the answer choices, then use the process of elimination to narrow down the choices to find the best response.
 This, by the way, works great in math–especially with word problems and error analysis.

-8. In small group, train students to jot or take notes as they read.
+- In small group, train students to jot or take notes as they read.
 This is directly related to (tip #9) We want them to learn to annotate a text!
 Those annotations help them plan and also prove their answers.
 Too often, we ask kids to annotate on their own.
 Leverage small group work for this, where you can coach them closely.

-9. Along with #8, teach students to read the question first, especially extended written response questions.
+- Along with #8, teach students to read the question first, especially extended written response questions.
 That helps them understand the lens through which they should read and annotate.

 I could go on, especially when it comes to advice about Text-Dependent Analysis questions so many teachers–and kids–fear.
 (Spoiler alert: this too, can actually be FUN!)
 If you’d like some help with approaching these questions in a way that won’t make everyone want to cry, reach out!
 I’m just an email away!